nlamo/js-ds-algo/README.md

 Data structures and algorithms in JavaScript for a course taught by Stephen Grider.

-I specify wherever implementations are my own or are the ones provided and elucidated by the instructor.
+Often, I specify wherever implementations are my own or are the ones provided and elucidated by the instructor.

 In some cases, having both present provides a useful reference for comparison, as sometimes I opt for more of a Java-style implementation (much less compact, lack of method chaining, old-school for loops, etc.).